akilapilapitiya/Bouncy_Ball/README.md

 ### How to Run?

-Use the .exe file found in the https://github.com/akilapilapitiya/Bouncy_Ball/releases
+Use the latest version .exe file found in https://github.com/akilapilapitiya/Bouncy_Ball/releases

+To compile the program use a complier version which supports ISO C++ 2011 standard.